 Roofing prices are approximate, and will vary depending on your geographic location, and current materials costs.

-See how we came up with the prices for this calculator in our roof installation prices guide.
+See how we came up with the prices for this calculator in our roof labor cost guide.
 If you do not know your roof slope, use our Pitch Calculator to measure / calculate / convert the slope.

 Factors affecting Price Calculation: Note that material costs, used for calculating the installation prices, fluctuates greatly, depending in large on the cost of crude oil, as well as other factors, such as season, region of the country, and in part by natural disasters, such as hurricanes, etc. We try to keep the calculation formula in sync with current roofing materials costs.

 Additionally, it is impossible to have an exact estimated cost, as there are many variables that can affect the final number.
 These include: the complexity of your roof, local economic conditions, costs of liability and worker's compensation insurance for the contractor, waste dumping costs, labor cost of the contractor doing the work, as well as overhead and profits.
 The calculated prices are ONLY approximate figures, to let homeowners have a better understanding of what it would cost the to replace their roof.

 Replacement Cost can be calculated for the following materials: